Will Forte: Career

 At his audition for SNL, he performed multiple original characters, including Tim Calhoun, a speed reader, a prison guard, in addition to impressions of singer Michael McDonald and actor Martin Sheen.
 His final character was an older piece from his days with the Groundlings, in which he portrays a gold-painted street performer who performs fellatio to pay for his face paint, which devolves into a song needlessly uttering the words "cock" and "face paint" dozens of times.
 He felt his time to shine as a performer was already over, as he was in his thirties when he auditioned.
 To his surprise, he was offered a chance to be on the show, but declined, opting instead for the financial stability of his work at That '70s Show.
 He felt working for SNL could not live up to the idealized version he had dreamed of, but he later realized he would be making a mistake.

-After Will Ferrell left Saturday Night Live the following spring, Forte joined the cast, premiering at the beginning of the show's twenty-eighth season in the fall.
+After Will Ferrell left Saturday Night Live the following spring, Forte joined the cast, premiering at the beginning of the show's twenty-eighth season in the autumn.
 He was promoted to repertory player after his first year.
 His early years on the program were characterized by stage fright and an inability to properly interpret sketches that he did not write himself.
 He had to "re-learn" how to perform after years as a writer, and later felt his natural tendency to "overthink" things improved his performance.
 He was particularly uncomfortable portraying President George W. Bush, as he felt he was not the best impressionist and it paled in comparison to Ferrell's impersonation of Bush.
 His only role was often Bush, leaving him no chance for more "absurd" pieces he favored.
 He was nearly fired from the program following his third season (2004–05), but after two three-week extensions to decide his fate, he was brought back.
 Forte estimated it took five seasons for him to feel fully comfortable performing on the show.
 He made his film debut in Around the World in 80 Days.